trxe/notes-blog/content/graphics-rendering/6_FBO_RT_Shadows.md

 ### Percentage Closer Filtering

+Blockiness (Aliasing) as depth buffers only store discrete samples of the scene's depth, and `textureProj` only returns a binary value.

+Even more noticeable when **duelling frusta**: Camera is close to an object (more fragments to compare) but light is far from it (less samples).

-Average depth comparison in a neighbourhood of the shadow map.
+Average depth comparison in a neighbourhood of the shadow map can smoothen out edges.

 #### Shadow Mapper with PCF
 ```glsl